Nkarta Announces Updated Clinical Data on Anti-CD19 Allogeneic CAR-NK Cell Therapy NKX019 for Patients with Relapsed or Refractory Non-Hodgkin Lymphoma

 - Conference call scheduled for today, December 5 at 8:00 a.m.
 ET

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Nkarta, Inc. (Nasdaq: NKTX), a biopharmaceutical company developing engineered natural killer cell therapies to treat cancer, today announced positive updated data from its Phase 1 dose escalation study of NKX019 as monotherapy to treat patients with relapsed or refractory (r/r) non-Hodgkin lymphoma (NHL).
+SOUTH SAN FRANCISCO, Calif., Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Nkarta, Inc. NKTX, a biopharmaceutical company developing engineered natural killer cell therapies to treat cancer, today announced positive updated data from its Phase 1 dose escalation study of NKX019 as monotherapy to treat patients with relapsed or refractory (r/r) non-Hodgkin lymphoma (NHL).

 Seven of ten patients treated at the higher dose levels in a three-dose regimen showed a complete response (70% CR), including two patients with aggressive large B cell lymphoma (LBCL), one patient with mantle cell lymphoma (MCL), and one patient with marginal zone lymphoma (MZL).
 No dose limiting toxicity, neurotoxicity / ICANS, graft versus host disease (GvHD), or >Gr3 cytokine release syndrome (CRS) were observed in the study.